 It returns a predicted y-value for a given x-value, based on known x- and y-values, by using linear regression.

-If gross sales are your x-value and your years in business are your y-value, you can use this function to instantly predict your gross sales for next year.
+Next, if gross sales are your x-value and your years in business are your y-value: use this function to instantly predict your gross sales for next year.